 Your diet should include items like puréed soups, mashed potatoes, mashed bananas, applesauce, pudding, oatmeal, scrambled eggs, Greek yogurt, tofu, protein shakes, juices, etc.

-Foods that you CANNOT eat:
+Foods that you CANNOT be Eating with Dental Implants

 On the other hand, there are certain foods that you should avoid immediately following the placement of your dental implants as they can irritate the implant site, compromise bone fusion, and sometimes even pull the implant away from the gums.